kriskhaira/alfred-workflows/README.md

 This is why I wrote this solution.
 As a bonus, it works in any app including Slack.

-## Pivotal Tracker ID Scrubber
+### How it works

-This workflow finds the Pivotal Tracker story ID in any selected text and copies it to clipboard.
 The code for this is very simple.

 ``` ruby
 require 'uri'